Canardoux/fs-doc/tau/guides/guides_live_streams.md

 ### Parameters for `startPlayerFromStream()`:

 - **codec:** is mandatory.
 It can be either :
-    - `Codec.pcm16` if you want to get your PCM samples with an Int16 codage
+    - `Codec.pcm16` if you want to get your PCM samples with an Int16 coding
-    - `Codec.pcmFloat32` if you want to get your PCM samples with a Float32 codage.
+    - `Codec.pcmFloat32` if you want to get your PCM samples with a Float32 coding.

 - **sampleRate:** specifies your Sample Rate.
 It can be anything.
 The default value is 16000.
 For example :
     - 8000 is a very low Sample rate